-They arrived at Disneyland in one piece.
+They arrived at Saga World in one piece.
 The theme park stayed open at night for graduating seniors from all over the country.
 Maria wasn’t interested in meeting kids from other schools though.
 She was there to have fun on the rides and experience the park that way.
-It had been ages since she had been to Disneyland.
+It had been ages since she had been to Saga World.
 The friends she had in New York weren’t keen on amusement parks.
-But when she lived in Mountain Valley, going to places like Six Flags and Disneyland were a ritual part of growing up.
+But when she lived in Mountain Valley, going to places like Saga World and Wondertown were a ritual part of growing up.

 “Hey, there’s Ricky!” said Maria.
 Mary cringed at his name, but Maria pushed her playfully.
 “Hey!
 Ricky!” she blurted out, waving her arm to try and get his attention.

 Ricky was chatting animatedly with a group of friends.
-He stopped in mid-sentence, took his leave, and walked briskly across the courtyard entrance that connected Disneyland and California Adventure together.
-“Hi Maria,” he said warmly, “hi Mary.”
+He stopped in mid-sentence, took his leave, and walked briskly across the courtyard entrance that connected Saga World and Marina Dome – its sister park – together.
+“Hi Maria,” he said warmly, “Hi Mary.”
 His voice took on a softer tone when saying Mary’s name.
 Mary nodded politely in his direction.

 “Thanks for helping us out last week,” said Maria nodding.

 Ricky smiled.
 “Ahh, no problem.
 It helps that my mom works in records and I’m a runner for the attendance office.”
 He looked at Mary pointedly.
 “So what rides are you gonna go on first?”